Focaccio/gitonx/README.md

 # gitonx
-testing git with visual code on mac learning with devasc 20230423
+testing git with visual code on mac <br>
+learning with devasc 20230423